samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 You have probably already heard the Go proverb "Accept interfaces, return structs".
 The basic idea is to let the consumer define the interfaces it uses while the producer returns concrete types.

-This library offers a great API for assembling a large number of modules with loose coupling and a nice separation of concern.
+This library offers a great API for assembling a large number of modules with loose coupling and a clear separation of concerns.

 Aliases must be Go interfaces.
 It can be declared explicitly on injection using `do.As()`, or invoked implicitly using `do.InvokeAs()`.